-Viruses are not important causes of clinical disease of rabbits in the USA but include the infectious fibromas, papillomatosis, rabbitpox, myxomatosis, and a herpesvirus infection (Virus III).
+Viruses are not important causes of clinical disease of rabbits in the USA but include the infectious fibromas, papillomatosis, rabbitpox, myxomatosis, and a herpesvirus infection (virus 3).
 Rotaviral enteritis also has been diagnosed in the USA and seems to contribute to the overall problem of intestinal disease in rabbits.
 Viral hemorrhagic disease is found in almost every country that raises rabbits except the USA.
 In April 2000, the USDA diagnosed rabbit calicivirus in a backyard facility in Iowa.
 Rapid response and cooperation between federal and state agencies contained this outbreak and eliminated the source of infection.
 The USA is currently considered free of rabbit hemorrhagic disease.

 Myxomatosis is a fatal disease of all breeds of domesticated rabbits caused by myxoma virus, a member of the poxvirus group.
 Myxomatosis is called “big head” and is characterized by mucinous skin lesions or myxedema of the head.
 Wild rabbits such as the cottontail (Sylvilagus) and jackrabbits (Lepus) are quite resistant.
 Myxoma virus–infected Sylvilagus develop fibroma-like lesions similar to those caused by rabbit fibroma virus.
 All other mammals are refractory to the virus.
 Myxomatosis has a worldwide distribution.
 In the USA, myxomatosis is restricted largely to the coastal area of California and Oregon, where epidemics occur infrequently but sporadic cases are common.
 These areas correspond to the geographic distribution of the California brush rabbit (S bachmani), the reservoir of the infection.
 Losses in rabbitries may be 25%–90%.
 Transmission occurs via mosquitoes, fleas, biting flies, and direct contact.